 Chief of Impact and Engagement

-Stacey Holvenstot is Chief of Impact and Engagement for Child Care Aware® of America (CCAoA), directing the organization’s branding, development and partnership strategies.
+Stacey Holvenstot is Chief of Impact and Engagement for Child Care Aware® of America (CCAoA), creating the strategy for and leading the organization’s membership and events, communications, marketing, and branding.
 Prior to coming to CCAoA, Stacey was Vice President of Marketing for the Society for Human Resource Management (SHRM), the world’s largest HR professional society, where she led efforts to drive increased engagement, brand recognition and fresh offerings that produce consistent retention, growth in membership, and a deeply valuable, competitive market presence.
 Stacey’s most recent professional recognition includes receipt of the 2019 Platinum MarCom Award, which honors excellence in marketing and communication and recognizes utmost creativity, hard work and generosity of industry professionals.
 Outside of her progressive 20-year career with SHRM, Stacey has contributed as Director of Alumni Relations at two universities.
 Her fundraising, service and outreach experience encompasses volunteering for Easter Seals, the PTA and numerous organizations that serve the needs of children in Fairfax County, Virginia.
 Stacey holds a Bachelor of Arts degree in Communications from the University of South Florida.

 Stacey joined CCAoA in February 2020.